 Next, we made a stop at the Philae Bazaar to end our trip to Cairo.
 We were given free time to walk around inside, where they sold a whole host of different merchandise.
 There was everything from chess sets, to Egyptian pottery, to gold jewelry.
 It was a great place to pick up some quality Egyptian souvenirs.

 At the end of the day, we got back in the van and made the long 3-hour trip back to the port in Alexandria.
 After getting dropped off, we went back to the same gate that the security guard let us out at in the morning since we assumed that the main terminal building was not wheelchair accessible.
 This time there was a different security guard standing at the gate, and as soon as we went up to him, he motioned for us to keep walking to the main entrance to the terminal.
-Clearly he didn’t speak English, and given the huge rifle he was carrying, we weren’t about to argue with him.
+Clearly, he didn’t speak English, and given the huge rifle he was carrying, we weren’t about to argue with him.
 So, we walked over towards the main terminal building wondering if maybe there in fact was an accessible entrance that we didn’t know about.
 Of course, when we got there, there was nothing but steps everywhere.
 So, we had no idea what to do.
-We ended up walking back towards the gate and the security guard where we just came from, and fortunately another man saw the confused look on our faces and came to our rescue.
+We ended up walking back towards the gate and the security guard where we had just come from, and fortunately, another man saw the confused look on our faces and came to our rescue.

 He appeared to be either one of the tour bus drivers or possibly a guide, and he immediately went over to the security guard and clearly told him in Arabic that he needed to let us through because the main entrance is not accessible.
 The security guard would not allow it though, and the two men got into quite a heated discussion.
 The man who was helping us then stormed past the guard up to the gate and started to open it, but the guard immediately stopped him, and the two started to get a little physical with each other.
-We were quite surprised at this man’s perseverance to help us given the big rifle that the security guard was carrying, but eventually the guard spoke to somebody on his radio and he ended up opening the gate for us.
+We were quite surprised at this man’s perseverance to help us given the big rifle that the security guard was carrying, but eventually, the guard spoke to somebody on his radio and he ended up opening the gate for us.
 We, of course, thanked the man who helped us up and down, and then we went through the gate and made the short walk to the ship.
 It was definitely an interesting way to end our 12-hour tour of Egypt.

 Following our third day at sea, the ship docked at our last port of call — Corfu, Greece.
 This was only the second port on the cruise itinerary where we were unable to arrange an accessible sightseeing tour.
 Fortunately, there is quite a bit to do near the port if you don’t mind doing some walking.
 So, we picked up a tourist map of the area and made our way into town.
-We ended up in the Old Town, which was a busy part of town full of tourist shops and activity.
+We ended up in the Old Town, which was a busy part of town full of tourist shops and activities.
 There was a huge square (Spianada) in the center of the Old Town, and adjacent to the square was the Old Fortress — a castle that was built in the 15th century.
 There is an admission fee to enter the Old Fortress, although we got in for free as there is no charge for a person with a disability and one companion.
-There wasn’t really much to see inside the fortress other than the Church of St. George, a small chapel which was completely accessible.
+There wasn’t really much to see inside the fortress other than the Church of St. George, a small chapel that was completely accessible.
 Upon leaving the Old Fortress, we made the long walk back to the port.
-Of course, the walk back always seems to take twice as long as it does to get there, and by midday it had gotten very hot outside.
+Of course, the walk back always seems to take twice as long as it does to get there, and by midday, it had gotten very hot outside.
 So, it’s important to make sure you have lots of fluids with you if you are going to spend the day walking around Corfu in the summer.
 I was relieved to finally get back to the ship to do a little cooling off.

 After our fourth and final day at sea, the ship returned to Civitavecchia cruise port to end the cruise.
 Upon disembarking the ship, we gathered up our luggage and made our way outside, where we once again met up with our driver to take us to the airport.
 Following three days in Rome and 12 days on the cruise, I was happy that all of our hotel, transportation, and cruise arrangements worked out incredibly well.
-Aside from the one disappointing day in Athens, all of the tours were fantastic and we had a great time onboard the ship.
+Aside from the one disappointing day in Athens, all of the tours were fantastic and we had a great time on board the ship.
 With so many impressive sights to see and such good access at so many ports, this was one cruise itinerary that I would recommend to any wheelchair user.